Tahquitz Peak: History

-The area was named after the legendary luminous spirit-demon of the Soboba Indian tribe.
 The name first appeared in print on a 1901 USGS San Jacinto topographical map.

 Two nearby rock climbing locations are Tahquitz Rock and Suicide Rock.

 Tahquitz Rock (also known as Lily Rock) is 0.45 mi to the northwest of the summit of Tahquitz Peak.
 It is said to have a lily-white appearance, which might account for the "Lily" name.
 Another theory is that it was named for Lily Eastman who was the daughter of Dr. Sanford Eastman, the first Secretary and a Director of the "Southern California Colony Association" which later became the city of Riverside.

 Suicide Rock is 1.6 mi to the northwest.
 Over three hundred climbing routes have been described there.

 In 2018, the Cranston Fire burned up the south face of Tahquitz Peak and threatened the fire lookout.

 Climbing history

 In the 1930s, the Rock Climbing Section (RCS) of the Sierra Club in California started a campaign to identify potential rock climbing locations in southern California.
 RCS member Jim Smith "discovered" Tahquitz in June 1935.
 The first fifth-class ascent of Tahquitz, "The Trough", occurred in August 1936 by Jim Smith, Bob Brinton, and Zene Jasaitis.
 A month later, Smith and Bill Rice quickly put up the now-classic route, "Angel's Fright" (5.6).
 In 1937, Dick Jones and Glen Dawson led a first ascent of "The Mechanic's Route", one of the first 5.8s in the country.
 During the late 1930s, the movie Three on a Rope featured climbing at Tahquitz.

 By 1940, about a dozen routes had been established.
 World War II slowed down development, but activity soon picked back up and fresh faces were seen at Tahquitz.
 Royal Robbins, a prominent member of the RCS, led the new surge in Tahquitz development in the 1950s.
 This new group of climbers eschewed some of the time-honored safety techniques of the past, which led to harder and harder climbs being developed, culminating with "The Vampire" in 1959.
 Though Robbins and Dave Rearick climbed it via aid technique (5.9 A3/4), it was free climbed in 1973 (5.11a) by John Long et al. and is now considered one of the best free climbs in southern California.